-Today’s recipe doesn’t attempt to reproduce any particular ethnic recipe but, with the addition of cumin and added hot sauce, is probably closest in spirit to being Mexican.
-There is a bit of preparation involved but none of it terribly difficult and the result can make either a main course, if served with, say, rice, or a nice appetizer…
+This spicy little dish of Stuffed Anaheim Peppers doesn’t attempt to reproduce any particular ethnic recipe but, with the addition of cumin and added hot sauce, is probably to being Mexican, or ‘Tex-Mex’ in spirit.
+There is a bit of preparation involved but none of it terribly difficult and, while I created this as an appetizer, it could easily be part of a main meal if served with rice and a little salad.

 - 1 tsp. crushed Cumin Seed;